 The Elbow T•Shellz Wrap® would then be used:

 Your body can heal itself and it's the blood in your body that makes it all happen.
 Your blood is how everything that's good inside of you is transported directly to your injured elbow tissue.
 Your blood carries oxygen, nutrients, water and antibodies right to the source of your injury and pain.
 Bringing proper blood flow to your injured elbow is essential for healing.

-The only way to get Soft Tissue Therapy through daily treatments at home is through the application of an Elbow T•Shellz Wrap®.
+The only way to get Circulatory Boost through daily treatments at home is through the application of an Elbow T•Shellz Wrap®.

 Your environment plays a huge part in the health of your body.
 Using tools that are properly fitted and weighted to your body and abilities will help you perform with success and avoid injury.

 Young athletes with improper training are at significant risk of suffering from Golfer's Elbow symptoms.
 When starting a new job, activity, or exercise routine, it is important to learn and understand the best techniques for you to achieve your tasks and goals.

 It is important for athletes to have their techniques and equipment checked by professionals for the best fit and performance.
 Why use movements or tools that don't give you the best opportunities for success?